-Fuel trim is a two part adaptive strategy that adjusts fuel injector pulse width (open time) to adapt to wear, defects, or changes in the system.
-The two parts of a computers fuel trim adaptive strategy are short term fuel trim STFT (additive) and long term fuel trim LTFT (multiplicative).
+Fuel trim is a two-part adaptive strategy that adjusts fuel injector pulse width (open time) to adapt to wear, defects, or changes in the system.
+The two parts of a computer fuel trim adaptive strategy are short-term fuel trim STFT (additive) and long-term fuel trim LTFT (multiplicative).

 Short-term fuel trim consists of temporary changes to fuel injector pulse width to compensate for a change in load, like climbing a hill, or changes in speed, like decelerating from highway speeds to an offramp.

 Long-term fuel trim is more permanent.
 The ECM will adjust the fuel trim to compensate for continuous operation in cold or high altitudes.
 For example, a disconnected vacuum hose causes the fuel trim to trend lean (positive 10%).
 Conversely, a dripping fuel injector results in a rich air-fuel ratio, causing the fuel trim to trend rich (negative -10%).

 Some manufacturers use steps up to 256 to present fuel trim.
 The median or stoichiometry, a (14.7:1) air-fuel ratio, is 128.
 Numbers above 128 indicate a lean condition, and numbers below 128 indicate a rich mixture.
 It is typically out of range when the number exceeds 10 in either direction.